manuelbassani/teched2025-XP264/exercises/ex1/README.md

-Excercise takeaways:
+Principal excercise takeaways:
-- Ease of use with the emphasis on lowering the cost of the run with Day-2 operations
+- The automation workflows offer ease of use with the emphasis on security and on lowering the cost of the run with Day-2 operations
-- Think about any additional cluster information you might like to add or amend...
+- The Day-1 auto-generated automation workflows templates facilitate the Day-2 operations and allow for targeted extensions of the built-in flows.

 ## Exercise 1.3 - Zoom on Kyma CLI (optional)

 In a nutshell, Kyma CLI extends the capabilities of the ubiquitous kubectl CLI against a range of kyma specific features.

+> [!TIP]
-Good to know:
+> Good to know:
-- It is already pre-installed on the teched laptops and can be used from either a terminal window or VSCode integrated terminal
+> - It is already pre-installed on the teched laptops and can be used from either a terminal window or VSCode integrated terminal
-- It is also available out-of-the-box in the automation workflows prepared for this session.
+> - It is also available out-of-the-box in the automation workflows prepared for this session.
-- It is available for [installation](https://github.com/marketplace/actions/setup-kyma-cli) in the github CI/CD pipelines from the [github actions marketplace](https://github.com/marketplace?query=kyma).
+> - It is available for [installation](https://github.com/marketplace/actions/setup-kyma-cli) in the github CI/CD pipelines from the [github actions marketplace](https://github.com/marketplace?query=kyma).

 👉 run `kyma version`